The Benefits of Fermentation Redundancy

 One of the big things that I believe gets overlooked is having a copy of our culture collection in the second building in duplicate -80 C freezers.
 We have to insure that if we lost one set of freezers or had a disaster scenario, we are covered in the other building.
 Honestly, the culture collection may be the most priceless part of the company.

 At MDG our tagline is Real Science, Trusted Process and Proven Success.
+MDG refines and delivers products and ideas by applying Real Science to a Trusted Process, yielding Proven Success.
 Having redundancy in our fermentation design is an important part of our Trusted Process.
 If you are ever in the Milwaukee area, we welcome you to take a tour of our process.

 But without being Redundant (pun actually intended), you will hear a lot during the tour about how important Redundancy is to Fermentation and Microbial Discovery Group.
 Contact Us to learn more!